Gautham0901/Gautham0901/README.md

 I enjoy working on AI, automation, and modern web applications.
 If an idea excites me, I’ll build it, refine it, and ship it.

-My main stack includes Python, JavaScript, Flask, HTML/CSS, and tools like VS Code, Git, and SQLite.
+My main stack includes Python, Java, Flask, HTML/CSS, and tools like VS Code, Git, and SQLite.

 I’m currently working on a bunch of cool projects — including AI agents, recommendation systems, and campus-utility platforms.